Poland

 Portrait of a local user

-• Young people are interested in eSports and live, older people are interested in card games and lotteries
+• Young people are interested in cybersports and live sports, while older people are interested in card games and lotteries

 Taxation

-• Online Casino - up to 50% of Income
+• Online casinos - up to 50% of revenue

 • Lotteries - 10% from ticket sales